 There are many routes to creating a highly profitable business, but the most dependable and sustainable is to seek scale.

 For the most successful industrial age companies like Ford or General Electric, this meant systematizing production to maximize output.
-If a firm could produce a good, say a Model T car, at greater scale than competitors, it could spread its fixed costs over larger volumes, allowing it to charge less while spending more on distribution and marketing.
+If a firm could produce a good, say a can of beer, at greater scale than competitors, it could spread its fixed costs over larger volumes, allowing it to charge less while spending more on distribution and marketing.
 Achieving mass scale was a formidable barrier to entry leading to very high levels of return on capital — without necessarily having high-quality products.